shivannis/xandr-docs-public/xandr-docs/articles/invest/enable-cross-device-targeting-and-measurement-for-a-line-item.md

 To enable cross-device tracking and measurement, select the identity graph you want to use to connect users across devices.

-- Xandr (US + EU) graph to use Xandr's information to target and attribute across multiple devices in the U.S. and Europe.
-Xandr  continues to invest in enriching the Xandr graph in Europe and the U.S. and to work closely with new market-leading data partners.
+- Microsoft Advertising (US + EU) graph to use Microsoft Advertising's information to target and attribute across multiple devices in the U.S. and Europe.
+Microsoft Advertising  continues to invest in enriching the Microsoft Advertising graph in Europe and the U.S. and to work closely with new market-leading data partners.
   > [!IMPORTANT]
   > European cross device coverage is currently limited to the following key countries:
   > - France